Sats-Terminal/spark-bridge-backend/docs/schemes_described.md

 ## Bridge docs

-First version of bridge [docs][6], but it would be simplified for the first implementation.
+General version of bridge [docs][6], but it would be simplified for the first implementation.

 ### Bridge Wallets